The Yes, and principle for finding your composure

 Look for

-When you work on your inner attitude, be aware that this is a process.
-You might tackle limiting beliefs that have been part of your life for decades, e.g. “I shouldn’t make any mistakes.”
+When you work on your inner attitude, it’s important to remember that change takes time.
+You may be confronting beliefs that have shaped your thinking for decades – things like “I shouldn’t make any mistakes.”
 “I must perform!”
 “I have to meet other people’s expectations!”

 Words of encouragement: